edwardshturman/site/app/projects/number-chart.md

 ## Why Number Chart

-[Notion launched Charts in June 2024](https://x.com/NotionHQ/status/1823434434630336665).
-Users quickly voiced their support for everyone's favorite type of chart: a big, beautiful number.
+[Notion launched Charts in June 2024.](https://x.com/NotionHQ/status/1823434434630336665) Users quickly voiced their support for everyone's favorite type of chart: a big, beautiful number.

 <Media
   src="/assets/users-asking-for-number-chart.png"
   alt="Users asking for Number Chart on X"
 />

 From chatter within the community, to UX research, the sentiment was clear: _The People wanted Number Chart_.
-It was deemed the highest priority fast-follow after the Charts launch.
+It was deemed the highest priority feature post-Charts launch.

 Fast forward to 2026, an ongoing project sets the stage: **Dashboard view**.